20% off your first purchase with code: SHOP24

 Changing Subjects

-There isn’t enough time in the school day to fit everything in no matter how hard you try.
-So it’s super important to to eliminate downtime between subjects.
+There isn’t enough time in the school day to fit everything in, so it’s important to to eliminate downtime between subjects.
 Switching from from one academic activity to another needs to be quick and efficient.
 This will preserve class time and also keep students focused on learning.

 One easy way to transition between subjects is to use a countdown timer.
-If you want to be a little bit fancy (who doesn’t love fancy?), there are some great free online timers or you can run visual timers through Powerpoint.
+If you want to be a little bit fancy, there are some great free online timers or you can run visual timers through Powerpoint.

 You can project timers onto your whiteboard and the visual will keep students moving.

 A transition song is another great way to move students from one activity to another.
-This is especially good in the younger grades.
-But, I know some of you 3rd, 4th, and 5th grade teachers are super creative and can probably think of some clever cleanup lyrics to one of the songs kids are into these days.
+This is especially helpful in the younger grades.

 A few other ideas that work well are using call backs to get students’ attention and a five-minute warning (especially good for children who have trouble stopping a preferred activity).

-Whatever prompt you use between subjects, make sure you also teach your students exactly what to do at that time.
+Whatever prompt you use between subjects, make sure you teach your students exactly what steps to take at that time.
 Maybe they need to put away their reading books, get out their social studies folders, and sit at their desks.
 The point is to make the transition seamless without giving directions all the time.

 This might be the most difficult transition of the day.
-I mean, who wants to stop doing something incredibly fun to go inside and work?
+Who wants to stop doing something incredibly fun to go inside and work?
 You’d probably avoid it too if you could.
-But there are ways to make this one a whole lot easier.
+Here are some classroom transition ideas that will make it a whole lot easier.

 First, make sure to use a consistent line up location.
-Students shouldn’t have to search for where you and the rest of the class are.
+Students shouldn’t have to search for where you are.

-Now, here’s the real trick - Teach your students that when they hear the signal, it’s time to stop what they’re doing and line up.
+Teach your students that when they hear the signal, it’s time to stop what they’re doing and line up.
 This should take no more than 60 seconds unless your recess area is the size of a football field.
 If they are all in line in a minute or less, they get two extra minutes of recess the next day.
 I know… two minutes?
-Two measly minutes?
 Just trust me.
 The beauty of this strategy is that any stragglers will be prodded along by their classmates who want those extra minutes.

 When to Teach Transition Routines

 During the first week of school, teaching routines will certainly be part of your lesson plans.
-Just be sure to include your procedures for different transitions too.
-Don't just explain them though.
+Just be sure to include procedures for different transitions too.
+Don’t just explain them.
 Act them out and have your students practice them until they get it right.

 Your class will learn quickly, but it’s still a good idea to revisit and review these procedures any time you have a holiday or break from school.

-I hope these ideas for effective classroom management transitions will make your day-to-day teaching life so much easier!
+I hope these classroom transition ideas will make your day-to-day teaching life so much easier!
 It may seem like a lot of repetitive blah blah blah at the beginning, but practice makes perfect.
 Your transition times will get faster and smoother every day and you will enjoy the positive classroom culture they create.